 King Nebuchadnezzar was king over the greatest empire in the world at the time of the 6th century B.C.
 But, that wasn't good enough.
 He wanted world recognition-he wanted to be as God.

-The Book of Daniel - When Hard Times Come
+Daniel - Part 2 - When Hard Times Come

 I. TO BE LIKE GOD